AnitaWDSS/Cine2Nerdle/docs/source/installation.rst

 and therefore you will need to go to kaggle and register for an account.
 After this has been completed, please go to settings and generate an API Key.

-Next you will need to create a file called ``kaggle_tokens.ini`` and add your API Key to the file as below
+Next you will need to create a file called ``kaggle_tokens.ini`` (within the game_data directory) and add your API Key to the file as below

 .. code-block:: plaintext